Because of the Coronavirus outbreak, art museums around the world are closed & many exhibitions are not happening.

-Where you can see Edgar Degas’ Artworks in 2020
+Where you can see the Incredible Edgar Degas’ Artworks in 2021

 For all fans of impressionism art and in particular Edgar Degas’ artworks, below is a list of upcoming exhibitions showcasing Degas & the impressionists around the world.
 Please let me know if I have missed any exhibitions!!